phoe/binding-arrows/doc/TUTORIAL.md

       42)
 ```

-Compile-time warnings may occur if non-places are present in the thread of a `cond` threading macro that is passed to `setf`.
+If a `cond` macro is used in `setf`, all of the resulting threaded forms should be valid places.
+Otherwise, compile-time warnings may occur if non-places are present in the thread of a `cond` threading macro that is passed to `setf`.